morisy/documentcloud-alerts/README.md

 # DocumentCloud Alert Tool

-A simply script that easily lets you get email and optionally Slack alerts if there's any documents tshat match the current search query.
+A simply script that easily lets you get email and optionally Slack alerts if there's any documents that match the current search query.

 ## Files